-Season one of Ted Lasso garnered rave reviews for its warm humor and lively performances.
-The Apple TV+ comedy sparked joy at a time when the audience likely needed it most.
+Back in 2020, season one of Apple TV+’s Ted Lasso garnered rave reviews for its warm humor and lively performances, sparking a rare kind of joy at a time when a lot of viewers likely needed it.
 So the expectations for season two were set sky high.

-The second season, which wrapped up last week, provoked heavy social media discourse with every passing episode.
-The show’s feel-good factor came under scrutiny because of surprisingly darker turns, such as Nate’s (Nick Mohammed) villainous arc, Ted (Jason Sudeikis)’s emotional examination of his past, and Roy (Brett Goldstein) and Keeley’s (Juno Temple) relationship problems.
-The season went from having no conflicts in the beginning to too many by the end.
+That second season, which wrapped in 2021, provoked heavy social media discourse with each passing episode.
+The show’s feel-good factor came under scrutiny because of some surprisingly dark turns, such as Nate’s (Nick Mohammed) villainous arc, Ted (Jason Sudeikis)’s emotional examination of his past, and Roy (Brett Goldstein) and Keeley’s (Juno Temple) relationship problems.
+The show went from having no conflicts in the beginning to arguably too many by the end.